Key takeaways

 Why choose ButterflyMX

 ButterflyMX takes on the role of an intercom call box but improves the experience.
-Staff members can save time by accessing the ButterflyMX cloud-based dashboard to update resident data and property access permissions whenever they need to.
+Staff members can save time by accessing the ButterflyMX cloud-based dashboard to update resident data and property access permissions whenever needed.
 Furthermore, staff can easily set up PIN codes for each mail carrier to prevent delivery issues.

 Tenants will love how ButterflyMX eliminates missed visitors and stolen packages.
-They can use recurring or single-use virtual keys to send to planned visitors for easy access.
+They can send recurring or single-use virtual keys to planned visitors for easy access.

 Delivery Passes make it easy for residents to ensure access to one-time delivery couriers, such as Amazon and Doordash drivers.
 Best of all, residents don’t have to be home when deliveries are made or walk to the lobby to let in a guest.

-These features and many more are why ButterflyMX is installed in more than 10,000 buildings and one million apartments.
-Ditch the traditional intercom box and choose a modern solution: ButterflyMX.
+These features and many more are why ButterflyMX is installed in over 15,000 buildings and one million apartments.